 The big sell here is the built-in hand crank.
 Because of this, even in the darkest, most remote, electricity free situation, you can crank away and get some light.

 The Lighthouse also has robust legs and a hook to hang from, and an ingenious arrangement whereby you can select 360 or 180 degree light; the latter saves on battery power.

 Finally, this camping lantern boasts a 4,400mAh lithium battery with a 1.5A USB output.
 This should keep a couple of phones juiced up for a day or two.
 So it's a jack of all trades, really, but luckily it's pretty darn good at all of them.

 4. Black Diamond Apollo Lantern

-Its small, but it shines bright – like a diamond, actually
+It's small, yet shines bright like a diamond

 Reasons to buy